-Under the Ownership and Operation Agreement to which each of the Colstrip Units 3 and 4 co-owners are a party, each co-owner has a right of first refusal to purchase Puget's interest.
+Under the Ownership and Operation Agreement to which each of the Colstrip Units 3 and 4 co-owners are a party, each coowner has a right of first refusal to purchase Puget's interest.
 In April 2020, Talen provided notices of its exercise of its right of first refusal to acquire a proportionate share of Puget's interest in Colstrip Unit 4, which would reduce our proposed transaction to 92.5 MW, and the associated five-year PPA to Puget to 45 MW.
-We supplemented our application with the MPSC to reflect this development, but have not completed negotiations with Puget and Talen to revise the purchase and sale agreement.
-On July 14, 2020, the MPSC suspended the procedural order in the docket until a revised purchase and sale agreement is provided reflecting Talen's exercise of its right of first refusal.
-After the updated agreement is provided, the parties and the MPSC will reestablish a procedural schedule.
+We supplemented our application with the MPSC to reflect this development and file the amended the purchase and sale agreement with Puget, reducing the size of the transaction.